The Greatest NBA Players Of All Time -- Ranked, 50-1

 No one worked harder on those 1980s and 1990s Utah Jazz teams than Karl Malone.
 The Mailman delivered day in and day out, hardly missing any time on the court during his illustrious 19-year NBA career.

-Malone is second all-time to Kareem Abdul-Jabbar in career scoring with 36,928 points and seventh in career rebounds with 14,968.
+Malone is third all-time behind Kareem Abdul-Jabbar, and, recently, LeBron James in career scoring.
+He scored 36,928 points in his career and is also seventh in career rebounds with 14,968.
 Had it not been for a certain No. 23, there’s no doubt that Malone would have won a championship or two before he retired.

 Career Averages: 20.6 points, 12.2 rebounds, 1.4 assists